 My First Encounter with Lumix: A Love Story in New Zealand

 It all started during a trip to New Zealand, a breathtakingly beautiful country where every landscape is a masterpiece.
 There was no way I was leaving without capturing real photos—not the kind taken on a smartphone, but true, high-quality images.
 That’s when I bought my first Lumix G7.
 I expected a steep learning curve, but to my surprise, the menus were incredibly intuitive, making it easy to get started.
 And just like that, my journey with Lumix photography began.
 Very quickly, I realized the color rendering and image definition were on another level compared to my iPhone at the time.
 From that moment on, I stuck with Lumix.
+Why I Choose Lumix for My Underwater PhotographyAs an award-winning underwater photographer, my choice of gear is driven by both performance and personal style.
+I chose Lumix for several key reasons that set my work apart from the mainstream underwater photography scene:

 From Diving to Fine Art: My Evolution as a Photographer